arnaudsetio/arnaudsetio.github.io/_portfolio/nodule_malignancy.md

 collection: portfolio
 ---

 Early stage lung cancer manifests itself as focal abnormalities in the lung called pulmonary nodules.
 The vast majority of nodules found in screening participants are eventually benign.
-Estimating the malignancy risk of individual nodules is difficult.
 Follow-up of benign nodules can lead to unnecessary imaging or invasive follow-up procedures.
 A data-driven model that can accurately predict nodule malignancy from CT data may improve management decisions and increase the effectiveness of lung cancer screening programs.

 <img src='/images/nodule_malignancy.PNG' width='700' class='center'>